imbafym/MIDASHBOARD/README.md

 #user has the normal dashboard

-change the configuration in app.module.ts `AngularFireModule.initializeApp(environment.firebase)`
+* change the configuration in app.module.ts
+`AngularFireModule.initializeApp(environment.firebase)`

-Also check the firebase config in the enviroments
+* Also check the firebase config in the enviroments, firebase is Guy's data conncetion, firebase1 is frank's data connection

 firebase DB structure
 `